programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 # close the text file.
 Line 31.
 f.close()
 ```
 3\.
 Run the cell.
 This will take a few minutes to complete.
 During this time, you should see the name of each file printed as it is processed.
-When the program is finished, look in the folder, click the refresh button and double-click on the file named "a_text_file.txt" to view it.
+When the program is finished, look in the folder, click the refresh button and double-click on the file named `a_text_file.txt` to view it.
 You should see the text from all the images.

 ## Summary
 You have connected to Azure Cognitive Services Computer Vision and transcribed the text of an image on a website and an image stored on a computer.
 With this code, you can add more steps to process multiple images and store the transcribed text in a file or database.
 Using Python, a loop can transcribe all of the images in a directory or on a series of web pages.
 Using the positions of the transcribed text returned by Azure Cognitive Services, it is possible to transcribe written forms, lists or logs into structured data, like a spreadsheet or database.
 It is even possible to translate the image coordinates of text into geographic coordinates when text is transcribed from a map.